Legal Solutions

 Understanding Defamation in Canada

 Defamation law in Canada safeguards individuals and organizations against false statements that unjustly harm reputation.
 Rooted in the principle that reputation is integral to human dignity, the law recognizes both libel (written or published defamation) and slander (spoken defamation).
-Whether statements appear in a news article, blog post, online review, or social media thread, the same core legal test applies: the words must be published to a third party, refer to the plaintiff, and tend to lower the plaintiff's reputation in the eyes of a reasonable person.
+Whether statements appear in a news article, blog post, online review, or social media thread, the same core legal test applies.

 What is Defamation?

 Defamation occurs when a false statement is communicated to at least one person other than the subject of the statement, and that statement causes reputational harm.
-The statement must be more than merely offensive or insulting—it must lower the person's standing in the community or cause others to shun or avoid them.
+The statement must be more than merely offensive or insulting — it must lower the person's standing in the community or cause others to shun or avoid them.

 Canadian courts have consistently held that reputation is a fundamental aspect of personal dignity and worth.
 The law therefore provides remedies to those whose reputations are unjustly damaged, while also protecting freedom of expression through robust defences.